sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 -   $Q(s, a)$ represents the average result of playing action $a$ in state $s$ based on simulations performed so far.
 -   $N(s)$ is the number of times state $s$ has been visited.
 -   $N(s, a)$ is the number of times action $a$ has been played from state $s$.
 -   $C$ is a constant controlling the balance between exploration and exploitation.
-In general, it is a domain-dependent parameter.
+In general, it is set differently depending on the domain.

 We will now move on to explaining an extension to vanilla MCTS and then dive in to the different ways to implement a scalable distributed MCTS solution.
 If you would like to learn more about Vanilla MCTS, I would highly recommend [this blogpost](https://jeffbradberry.com/posts/2015/09/intro-to-monte-carlo-tree-search/ "Introduction to Monte Carlo Tree Search") on MCTS by Jeff Bradberry.